kylerobots/kylerobots.github.io/_tutorials/My_Work_Environment.md

 it isn't possible to export settings in the same way, so any customization there will need to be duplicated by hand on new machines.

 Lastly, I configured code formatting within the IDE.
 Since there is already an instance of clang-format on the computer, I prefered used that.
-To do that, make sure the (XXX) plugin is enabled in (XXX).
-Then, go to Preferences>(XXX) and set the location of clang-format.
-It ispo generally found as shown in the picture.
+To do that, make sure the *ClangFormat* plugin is enabled under *Help > About Plugins*.
+Then, go to *Tools > Options > Beautifier > Clang Format* and set the location of clang-format.
-(XXX- picture of the preference window)
+Since it is part of VS Code, it is likely found at *C:\Users\user\\.vscode\extensions\ms-vscode.cpptools-1.0.1\LLVM\bin\clang-format.exe* Also make sure to tell the Beautifier to use ClangFormat on the *General* tab.

-As with VS Code, it must find a formating file.
+As with VS Code, this linter must also find a formating file to use.
 If your .clang-format file is at the top level of your space, it will be able to find it without issue.

 Lastly, while not essential to functionality, I configure the default project directory to a specific spot on my computer.
-I alsoset the default build directory to be a subfolder within a given project.
+I also set the default build directory to be a subfolder within a given project.
 This is to mimic my setup in VS Code.

 Once this is done, Qt Creator is configured.
 You should be able to create a test project and build it with multiple compilers.